 Pat Conroy's novel captures the beauty of the lowcountry as it moves from present to past and back again.
 Made into a movie by the same title starring Barbra Streisand and Nick Nolte.
 Narrated by Tom Wingo, the novel explores the relationships between members of a dysfunctional family as it moves between the lowcountry to Manhattan.
 Shrimping, good description of salt marshes.

 Confederates in the Attic

-April Childress says this is one of the funniest, most poignant, appalling, and clear pictures of the modern South's relationship to the Civil War she's ever seen.
+This is one of the funniest, most poignant, appalling, and clear pictures of the modern South's relationship to the Civil War she's ever seen.
 She says Horwitz (not a Southerner) is a great writer, no matter his topic, and here he jumps into his topic with both muddied feet.

 From the Book Description: When prize-winning war correspondent Tony Horwitz leaves the battlefields of Bosnia and the Middle East for a peaceful corner of the Blue Ridge Mountains, he thinks he's put war zones behind him.
 But awakened one morning by the crackle of musket fire, Horwitz starts filing front-line dispatches again this time from a war close to home, and to his own heart.

 Propelled by his boyhood passion for the Civil War, Horwitz embarks on a search for places and people still held in thrall by America's greatest conflict.
 The result is an adventure into the soul of the unvanquished South, where the ghosts of the Lost Cause are resurrected through ritual and remembrance.